cybercongress/cybercongress/drafts/GoL-reules/Game of Links.md

 After funding, donaters ATOMs rewards supposed according to their shares and timestamp of donating.

+If by any reasons the sum of 600,000 ATOMs couldn't be reached the difference goes to proportionally to congress, investors and inventors.

 > ***more explanations about the plot***

 ## More about disciplines